TobitSoftware/react-project-guideline/README.md

 ### Extract Commonly Used Utilities

 Never export utility functions from a component file.
-Create a seperate file for utility functions if they are used in multiple locations.
+Create a separate file for utility functions if they are used in multiple locations.

 Extract big utility functions, even if only used in one component.